spex-xray/spex-help/_sources/theory/spexact/nonthermal.rst.txt

 this value is defined (i.e. when a file name of an existing file is entered), it will read the parameters of the Maxwellians from an ascii-file with that filename.
-If there is not such a file, or if the filename is reset by entering the “par file aval none” command, no file will be taken into account (i.e., we have a simple, single Maxwellian again).
+If there is not such a file, or if the filename is reset by entering the ``par file aval none`` command, no file will be taken into account (i.e., we have a simple, single Maxwellian again).